mariansam/czenglish-dict/README.md

 - Go to `about:addons` in Firefox
 - Select Install Add-on From File...
 - Select the `ja@example.cz.xpi` file
+- Maybe you will need to restart Firefox

 This should work with MySpell too.
 Just copy `dictionaries/ja.dic` and `dictionaries/ja.aff` to `/usr/share/myspell`.